cogtoolslab/compositional-abstractions-tutorial/README.md

 Welcome!

+The goal of this project is to explore changes in language as people learn to communicate about a shared procedural task-- reconstructing a scene of block towers.
+In particular, we aim to model the learning of *procedural abstractions* using *program synthesis* and subsequent communication about them using a *Bayesian model of convention formation*.
 This tutorial is based on work we presented at the 2021 Cognitive Science Conference.
-Find the paper [here](https://cogtoolslab.github.io/pdf/mccarthy_cogsci_2021b.pdf).
-The goal of this project is to model the change in language as people learn to communicate about a shared procedural task-- recreating a scene of block towers.
+You can find the paper [here](https://cogtoolslab.github.io/pdf/mccarthy_cogsci_2021b.pdf) if you would like to read more about it.

 We recommend reading this intro before diving into the tutorial.
-Here you will find a more detailed description of the experiment and a high-level description of the model.
-The tutorial itself is split across three notebooks, which you can find in the `notebooks` folder.
+Here you will find a more detailed description of the experiment and a high-level overview of the analyses and model.
+The tutorial itself is split across three jupyter notebooks, which you can find in the `notebooks` folder.

 ## Experiment